CosimoA04/Multithreaded-Java-Chat/README.md

    java -cp src ClientChat

    By default, the client connects to localhost on port 8080.
-   To connect to a remote server, change the `host` variable in ClientChat.java.
+   To connect to a remote server, change the 'host' variable in ClientChat.java.

 4. Start chatting:
    - Type your name when prompted.